 Here’s an example of a sunny day versus a cloudy one across Western New York:

 The first image would provide excellent conditions for storms to form if there was enough moisture present, and a frontal boundary was moving through that day.
-The second image would not be enough to form storms even if there was enough moisture and lift in the air, because the absence of the sun creates a cooler, more stable atmosphere that’s not so favorable for storms.
+The second image would not be enough to form anything severe even if there was enough moisture and lift in the air, because the absence of the sun creates a cooler, more stable atmosphere that’s not so favorable for strong storms.
+The chances for severe weather in such an environment is not zero, but it’s not ideal.

 For information on how to prepare for strong to severe storms, check out the article below: